Brain Fitness And Birthing Better #1

 this guide is so important and designed to fill that gap and provide you with brain-challenging puzzles and mental exercises that can help you train your brain and keep it ‘fit’ for years to come….

-The Birthing Better Childbirth Preparation skills fills in the gap left by focusing entirely on ‘information’ and ‘choice’.
+The Birthing Better online birthing classes fill in the gap left by focusing entirely on ‘information’ and ‘choice’.

 To have a positive birth in all births (remember having a healthy, active mind can take place in a person who has major health issues and needs lots of medical attention and birth skills are the same) … we need to be skilled.

-Did you notice the book used the word ‘common knowledge’ and that’s the name of our Trust that produces Birthing Better Childbirth Preparation It’s absolutely essential we share common knowledge birth skills.
+Did you notice the book used the word ‘common knowledge’?
+That’s the name of our Trust.